drthsideous/Automatic-Z-offset-Loading-and-Saving-per-filament-in-Klipper/README.md

 These macros work off of a BASE setting in your printer.cfg.
 In my case #*# [bltouch]
                                                                         #*# z_offset = 123

-My Z offset in the printer config is what I use for ASA, which is why in my saved_variables ASA is set to 0.00.